-Among influenza viruses typed since week 40, virtually all have been influenza A and, among those subtyped at the BCCDC Public Health Laboratory, 83% overall have been A(H1N1)pdm09.
-While the number of A(H1N1)pdm09 detections has remained relatively stable since week 6, A(H3N2) viruses have comprised a greater share of detections in recent weeks, accounting for 49% of subtyped viruses in week 9.
+Among influenza viruses typed since week 40, virtually all have been influenza A with 79% subtyped as A(H1N1)pdm09 since season start.
+More recently, however, A(H3N2) viruses have comprised a greater share of detections and now account for the majority (61%) of subtyped influenza A viruses in week 10.

-Children under 10 years of age and non-elderly adults have comprised 75% of all A(H1N1)pdm09 detections to date in BC.
-Conversely, elderly adults have comprised the majority of A(H3N2) detections thus far in BC: 56% overall to date, despite comprising about 18% of the population in BC.
+Children under 10 years of age and non-elderly adults have comprised about three quarters of all A(H1N1)pdm09 detections to date in BC.
+Conversely, elderly adults comprise the majority of A(H3N2) detections.

-In week 9, four laboratory-confirmed long term care facility (LTCF) outbreaks of influenza A (1 A(H3N2), 2 A(H1N1)pdm09, and 1 subtype unknown) were reported.
-The cumulative tally of long-term care facility influenza outbreaks to date this A(H1N1)pdm09-dominant season has been far below that of prior A(H3N2)-dominant seasons in 2017-18 and 2016-17 (34, 148, and 180 outbreaks, respectively).
-However, the numbers reported in weeks 8 and 9 represent a nearly 50% increase over the cumulative tally since the beginning of the season, consistent with other indicators suggesting a potential increase in A(H3N2) contribution in recent weeks.
+In week 10, ten laboratory-confirmed long-term care facility (LTCF) outbreaks of influenza A (1 A(H3N2), 1 A(H1N1)pdm09, and 8 subtype unknown) were reported.
+The cumulative tally of LTCF influenza outbreaks to date this A(H1N1)pdm09-dominant season has been far below that of prior A(H3N2)-dominant seasons in 2017-18 and 2016-17 (46, 156, and 183 outbreaks, respectively).
+However, the numbers reported in weeks 8 through 10 represent more than a 50% increase over the cumulative tally since the beginning of the season, consistent with increased A(H3N2) contribution in recent weeks.